I just made beet kvass for the first time, and I want to share how easy it is! I found it full of umami flavor – earthy, salty, and tangy.

 My First Batch

 Since I wasn’t sure if I’d even like it enough to make it again, my first batch was small.
-I put one golden beet, washed but unpeeled and cut into half-inch cubes, into a quart jar, added 1 tablespoon of salt, a teaspoon of sauerkraut juice (from the refrigerated live kind, not canned cooked kraut), and filled the jar with filtered water, leaving an inch of space at the top.
-Swished it around a bit before clamping the jar tightly shut.
+I put one organic golden beet, rinsed but unpeeled and unscrubbed and cut into half-inch cubes, into a quart jar, added 1 tablespoon of salt, a teaspoon of sauerkraut juice (from the refrigerated live kind, not canned), and filled the jar with filtered water, leaving an inch of space at the top.
+Swished it around a bit to mix before clamping the jar tightly shut.

 I left it out on the counter and let it ferment for two days.
 I opened the jar daily to release gases.
 No scum formed on the top, but if it had, this is when I’d scoop it off and discard it.

 I recommend sniffing and tasting it each day, because with experience, you’ll know when it’s fermented to just the right degree for your tastebuds.
 It’s warm in Austin, Texas, in early June, and warmth speeds fermentation.
 It will take longer if your kitchen is cooler.
-A week is more typical.
+A week is more typical length to ferment.

 After two days, the brine had turned golden at the bottom of the jar.
-I stirred it to mix and then drank a little to test.
+I stirred it to mix and then sipped a little, to see if it was palatable to me, because I’d never had it before.

 Wow.
 Yum!
 I really liked the taste!
 It had a mineral earthiness from the beet, saltiness, and a sour tanginess from the fermentation and the kraut juice.
 I drank half a cup and then another!
 It was as if my body really needed these nutrients.